FlorianBauer/sila-orchestrator/README.md

 A simple, dynamic [SiLA 2](https://sila-standard.com/) compliant client for coordinating various services.
-The main goal of this client is to easily link different SiLA 2 commands together, to create a automated, continuous workflow between distinct devices.
+The main goal of this client is to easily link different SiLA 2 commands together, to create an automated, continuous workflow between distinct devices.
 For a short function overview and a description on how to use this software, take a look into the [User Guide](doc/UserGuide.md).

 ![The sila-orchestrator client](doc/pictures/sila-orchestrator-gui.png)